paigemoody/visual-scout/README.md

 This process will extract frames from each video in the given directory.
 Frame images are extracted at 2 second intervals, and written to the `output_frames` directory.

-1. Create a directory within `visual_scout` and add all the videos you want to process into the new directory (skip this step if you want to use example videos)
+1. Create a directory and add all the videos you want to process into the new directory (skip this step if you want to use example videos)

-2. Run `python3 -m visual_scout.extract_frames visual_scout/<your directory name>`
+2. Run `visual-scout extract-frames <your directory path>`

-    To use example videos run: `python3 -m visual_scout.extract_frames visual_scout/example_videos`
+    To use example videos run: `visual-scout extract-frames visual_scout/example_input`

 ## Generate Grids

 This process will combine extracted frames into sequential image grids, defaulting to 3x3 grids.
-Grid images are written to the `output_grids` directory.
+Grid images are written to a newly created directory called `outputs/`, in a sub directory called `output_grids/`.

 Note: you may want to play around with grid size to figure out the ideal level of detail required for the specific AI model you're using to extract data from the images.

 1. Generate grids

-    To use default grid size run: `python3 -m visual_scout.generate_grids`
+    To use default grid size run: `visual-scout generate-grids`

-    To use a different grid size run: `python3 -m visual_scout.generate_grids --grid-size <grid size intger>`
+    To use a different grid size run: `visual-scout generate-grids --grid-size <grid size intger>`

-    For example: `python3 -m visual_scout.generate_grids --grid-size <grid size intger>`
+    For example: `visual-scout generate-grids --grid-size <grid size intger>`

 ## Extract Visual Content